-This video clip features the launch of the first TV-am programme by the Famous Five (David Frost, Michael Parkinson, Angela Rippon, Anna Ford and Robert Kee) on 1st February 1983.
+This video clip in the playlist above features the launch of the first TV-am programme by the Famous Five (David Frost, Michael Parkinson, Angela Rippon, Anna Ford and Robert Kee) on 1st February 1983.

-Wow!
-This really brings back some fond memories of my early morning breakfasts before rushing off to school, well I didn't exactly rush!
-Now home time was a different matter.
+This second clip really brings back some fond memories of my early morning breakfasts before rushing off to school - well I didn't exactly rush!
+Now, home time was a different matter.
 TV-AM was broadcast between 1st February 1983 and 31st December 1992.

-BBC Breakfast Time in January 1984.
-If you had a crush on Selina Scott then you can relive those moments again by watching the video above!
+If you had a crush on Selina Scott, then you can relive those moments again by watching the video above!
 The clip starts off with the last few moments of Ceefax.
-The BBC used to display selected pages before the real TV programmes started - more interesting that watching boring Bill Turnbull.
+You may remember that the BBC used to display selected pages before the real TV programmes started.

 Well, if they aren't leather then they are definitely rubber!
-In this clip she interviews Tim "Biggot" Smith.
+In this clip, Debbie interviews Tim "Biggot" Smith.
 As I write, Debbie is a presenter on the QVC shopping channel.